nf-core/taxprofiler/docs/output.md

   - `kaiju_<db_name>_combined_reports.txt`: A combined profile of all samples aligned to a given database (as generated by `kaiju2table`)

 </details>

+The default taxonomic rank is `species`.
+You can provide a different one by updating the argument `--kaiju_taxon_rank`.

 ### DIAMOND